Jawad-Khalil/Jawad-Khalil/README.md

 Hi, I’m @Jawad-Khalil from Azad Jammu and Kashmir, Pakistan.
-Currently, I'm studying Industrial Mathematics (MSc) at TU Dortmund (Germany).
+Currently, I'm studying Industrial Mathematics.

 I did:
 1. MSc in Mathematics from the University of Kotli Azad Jammu and Kashmir.